florentdk59/front-example-angular/README.md

 # FrontAngularApp

+The code shared here is purely an exercise to test features from Angular from 12 to 19.
+This is a work in progress.

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.3.
+This project was initially generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.3.

 ## Development server